 This guide covers the important elements of electric car ownership.
 For further reading, check out how to sell an electric car.
 And if you’re ready to sell your electric car, you can start with Motorway now.

-Read on for a deep dive into things to understand about owning an electric car…
+Read on for a deep dive into electric car ownership.

 Modern electric cars can travel up to 670 miles on one charge, so bearing in mind the average car journey in the UK is just nine miles, a full charge will last most car drivers many weeks or even months.

 Although the UK has seen many government and policy changes since ultra-low emissions zones came into force in 2019, the prevailing trend is firmly away from high-polluting diesel and petrol cars.

 They have announced a Zero Emission Mandate (ZEM) from 2024, which means a certain amount of cars sold in the UK by each car brand have to be electric.
 This is in line with the goal of restricting new car sales from 2035 to be all-electric only.
 One thing is clear – the future is green, the future is electric!